 Sophie, Chris and their young family, relocated to Herefordshire for family and job reasons.

 They found a house in a village location with shops, a pub and a good school.
-It was an elegant twentieth century house on a plot that had beautiful views of the nearby Malvern Hills.
+It was an elegant 20th century house on a plot that had beautiful views of the nearby Malvern Hills.
 However, the decoration was very dark and the plot was very overgrown, adding to the feeling of darkness.
 It also only had a small kitchen, which Sophie and Chris knew wouldn’t work for them.
 But Sophie says: “We could see the potential – it just needed lightening up a bit.
 Plus this was our forever home and we were prepared to do work on this one.”

 Sophie, Chris and their family moved into the house.
 They spent some time living in it before deciding what work was required and how the house would need to be reconfigured and extended.
 They knew they wanted a new, bigger kitchen where the family could spend time together.
 They earmarked the room where it would go – it enjoyed the evening sun and had lovely views over their garden and the Malvern Hills.